diabo1ica/UNSW-Treats/assumptions.md

 5) It is possible for userId and channelId to be negative.
 6) Private channel cannot be join by anyone except the owner, and can only be join if they get owner invitation.
 7) members can send and edit their own message, but cannot not edit other user's message, whereas owners can edit and remove other user's message.
+8) users sent a message in channel previously but leaves the channel, they can no longer do change to the message.